scrtlabs/rock-paper-secret-guide/README.md

 components, allowing you to focus exclusively on deploying the contracts and setting up the web server for the game.
 For those preferring to work locally, the repository of the project is available [here](https://github.com/scrtlabs/rps/).

-In the Gitpod menu, choose the editor you'd like to use for contract editing.
+In the Gitpod menu, choose the editor you'd like to use for contract reading.
-> :warning: Please select a **Desktop** Editor, Such as Jetbrains or VS Code Desktop, so that you'll have port forwarding and will be able
-> to reach the front-end interface.

 When you open your environment, you'll find three tabs: </br>
 ![tabs](https://github.com/scrtlabs/rock-paper-secret-guide/assets/98821241/4093f520-433c-4f16-a8ab-0f80ef77dc42)